 But you have to make sure that you see the clock when a new hour comes.
 The figures come out, and “dance” to the rhythm of the clock ticks every hour.
 It’s a must-see when you visit Prague.

 Although there are many churches in Prague, St. Nicholas is my favorite.
 Technically there are three St. Nicholas churches in Prague – but the one in the old town is the clear winner.

 This is the cathedral with the two towers that stand out in almost any photograph you see of old town Prague.
 And the inside is just as stunning as the outside.
 It was built in the 1700s on the site of a previous St. Nicholas church, so the site has been considered holy for many centuries.

 Underground tours are my favorite tours in any city.
-This is how you get to see the oldest structures, and understand the way new things were built on top of old.
+This is how you get to see the oldest structures and understand the way new things were built on top of old ones.
 Human ingenuity in regards to architecture and engineering knows no bounds.

-When the city was founded and growing, it was a little lower in elevation than it is today, and prone to flooding from the adjacent river.
-In the 19th century, when the new town Prague was being built, they dumped a lot of the dirt they excavated onto old town to raise the level and prevent future flooding.
+When the city was founded and growing, it was a little lower in elevation than today and prone to flooding from the adjacent river.
+In the 19th century, when the new town Prague was being built, they dumped a lot of the dirt they excavated onto the old town to raise the level and prevent future flooding.
 Many of the original homes were turned into basements, and new structures were built right on top of the old.